letoram/arcan/src/tools/waybridge/README.md

 Introduction
 ====
 This tool bridges wayland connections with an arcan connection point.
-It is currently in an alpha- state and as such not particularly useful for any other purposes than development on the tool itself - though it's mostly feature- mapping things that are already in place (see Limitations).
+It is currently in a late alpha- state and should be useful, but expecting quirks and side-effects to exist.

 Building/Use
 ====